Mark-Cooper-Janssen-Vooles/websiteOptimisation/CSS-website-performance.md

 - be careful of using libraries like bootstrap, comes with lots of styles you won't use
   - think about if you really need a css library. if you do, only import the files you need.

+### Base64
+- with base64 encoding, we increase the css file sizes
+- avoid base64 encoding assets in the css. better to use embedded SVG directly into html

+### Minification and Gzip compression
+- Network speed is the bottle neck of every application, so important to keep file sizes small
+- Minification removes:
+  - whitespaces
+  - comments
+  - non-required semicolons
+- we should always minify a stylesheet before we deploy it
+- things like webpack, gulp etc can do this

+- Compression allows webserver to provide smaller faster sizes
+- Gzip is incredibly good at making smaller file sizes with repetition and should always be enabled

 ---